Best Funeral Plans: A thoughtful investment

 If you don’t want to leave your loved ones with a financial headache when you die, then read on.

 Sun Life’s Cost of Dying Report reckoned that the total cost of dying in 2018 was £9,204.
 This is the average across the whole of the UK, with substantial regional variations.
 Funeral costs represent the single largest item at an average of £4,271, with the cost of a send-off adding a further £2,061 and other professional services representing some £2,872.

 The most significant fact that the annual Sun Life Report reveals is the staggering increase in these costs, particularly the cost of the funeral.

-The projection for 2026 assumes that the current rate of increase continues, which is by no means certain, but the evidence suggests that it probably will do.
+The projection for 2023 assumes that the current rate of increase of 4.7% per annum continues, which is by no means certain, but the evidence suggests that it probably will do.

 Is over 50s life assurance the solution?

 Daytime television would have you believe that it is the solution, but is this right?

 Sun Life advertises that they guarantee to be the lowest cost provider, so let’s look at some quotes for me, a 67 year old (in 2019).
 There are two things we need to consider – when the pay-out is likely to be needed and the amount of cover required.

 According to the Office for National Statistics calculator, my average life-expectancy is to age 87.

 I’ll consider two levels of cover, as follows: